 I cut my trip in Australia and New Zealand short.

 It was 2008, and I’d been traveling for 18 months.
 I was simply sick of traveling.
 I was tired of meeting people, tired of moving around, tired of having the same conversations over and over.
 So I decided one day in Brisbane that it was time to head home.
 I chucked my flight to New Zealand and was homeward bound the next week.

 Two weeks later, I wanted to be back in New Zealand.

 The warm glow of being home had worn off.
 I was listless.
 It was winter.
 I had no job, no idea what to do.
 And life back home was the same as I had left it.

 I thought about going back to teaching or doing something with renewable energy.
 But for the immediate future, I needed a job.
-Luckily, my cousin had a temp agency and got me a job covering for a woman while she was on maternity leave.
+Luckily, my cousin had a temp agency and got me something covering for a woman while she was on maternity leave.

 My job was simple.
 It was nothing a monkey couldn’t do.
 Not wanting to hand off important tasks to a temp, they had me answering and routing calls.
 It was incredibly boring.
 I spent every day on Facebook.

 That downtime allowed me to realize two things:

-Secondly, I now knew I didn’t want to teach.
+Second, I now knew I didn’t want to teach.
 I didn’t want to work in business.
 I certainly never wanted to see a cubicle ever again.
-And all that down time on Facebook let me ponder my future.
+And all that downtime on Facebook let me ponder my future.
 What would I do?
 What was I passionate about?

 Well, I knew I wanted to get out of the cubicle, and I knew I loved travel.
 I wanted a job that would let me do that.
 “Maybe I should become a travel writer,” I thought.
 “I bet writing guidebooks would be pretty cool and that would get me out of the house!”
 It sounded perfect.